Best Golf Drivers For Beginners 2024

 Reasons to avoid

-Despite being a draw bias driver, it sits fairly square behind the ball, as the generous profile is confidence-inspiring when down at address.
-It still has the turbulators we see in other Ping models, but the stretched-out look, alongside the square set-up, will be a big confidence booster for many.
+It's a draw bias driver so it will really help those who struggle with a slice (a common problem for new golfers).
+It sits pretty square behind the ball and the generous profile is confidence-inspiring when down at address.
+We were glad to see that it still features the turbulators on the crown that we see in other Ping models, but the stretched-out look, alongside the square set-up, will be a big confidence booster for many.

-Performance-wise, the spin was the highest of the Ping models, but it didn't compromise on ball speed, thankfully.
-The draw-bias was also noticeable throughout, as was the forgiveness, with the distance and consistency of flight something to commend Ping's engineers for.
+Our testing showed that the spin from this driver was the highest of the Ping models, but it didn't compromise on ball speed, thankfully.
+The high spin is beneficial to most new golfers so that's a good thing, while the draw-bias was also on show throughout our testing.
+So too was the forgiveness, and the balance of distance and consistency of flight is something to commend Ping's engineers for.

 - Read our full Ping G430 SFT Driver Review